-Operating results-Revenues and Expenses
+Operating results - Revenues and Expenses

-The Company continued its tight cost management at the Springer facility, focusing on supporting the sale process led by Jordan Capital Markets.
-The Company has continued to fulfill its commitments in respect of the Nyngan Joint Venture with Jervois Mining Limited, focusing development expenditure in the quarter on this project.
+The Company continued its tight cost management at the Springer facility.
+The Company has continued to fulfill its commitments in respect of the Nyngan Joint Venture with Jervois Mining Limited, with most of the development expenditure in the quarter on this project.